 - Decide what matters to you most.
 If you must achieve that natural, rustic look?
 Opt for wood.
 If you can’t stomach yearly maintenance?
 Consider composite.

 - Once you’ve chosen your preferred decking material, request samples to get a closer look.
-(You can order composite samples here and wood samples here.)

 - Get ready to build the deck of your dreams!